 Discover how analytics helped to uncover the biggest wasters of energy use, and identify areas of improvement and equipment that needed upgrades.

-National Gypsum is one of the largest board producers in the world.
-Headquartered in Charlotte, NC, at 200 Rexford Road, they purchased and moved into the 73,400 sq ft building in June 1999.
+One of the largest construction manufacturers in the world, headquartered in Charlotte, NC, purchased and moved into the 73,400 sq ft building in the 90s.

 The building was equipped with multiple brands/vintage controls, which added to the building’s complexity.
 Issues included physical problems, such as broken components, control problems, such as faulty communications, and optimization of setting by professional energy engineers.